fcrozatier/choco-ui/src/docs/guides/introduction/+introduction.md

 # Introduction

-Choco-ui is a [Svelte 5](https://svelte.dev/) UI kit that will help you create reactive, accessible, SSR-ready, composable & extendable components by either using and customizing the provided components or by using the primitives they are built on to create your own.
+Choco-ui is a [Svelte](https://svelte.dev/) UI kit that will help you create reactive, accessible, SSR-ready, composable & extendable components by either using and customizing the provided components or by using the primitives they are built on to create your own.

+You can customize:
+- the UI components
+- the headless components
-The 3 levels of control and customization you can work with when using Choco-ui are: the UI components, the headless components, and the primitive mixins everything is built on.
-Let's have a quick look at each one.
+- the mixins everything is built on

+Let's have a quick look at each level.

 ---

 ## UI components

 The easiest way to get started.
-Just copy & paste the `/components` folder or import from there and customize the styles to your liking.
+Just customize the styles to your liking.

 For example to use the [`Accordion`](/) component:

 <Demo file="styled.svelte" />

-Feel free to open the component files and modify the styles to suit your design.
-If you want to go to the next level and tweak the logic in a reusable way then you may want to have a look at the corresponding headless component.
+Feel free to open the components and modify the styles to suit your design.
+If you want to go to the next level and tweak the logic in a reusable way then you want to have a look at the corresponding headless component.

 ---

 ## Headless components

-Every UI component has a corresponding headless component built from sharable building blocs and logic, and managing the attributes and the behavior.
+Each UI component is paired with a corresponding headless component built from sharable building blocs and logic, and managing the attributes and the behavior.

 When you instantiate a headless component you can use it with the `choco` action.
 The preprocessor takes care of spreading the attributes and managing actions for you.